-Tardive dyskinesia is a disorder that involves involuntary movements, especially of the lower face.
-Tardive means "delayed" and dyskinesia means "abnormal movement."
+Tardive dyskinesia (TD) is a disorder that involves involuntary movements.
+The movements most often affect the lower face.
+Tardive means delayed and dyskinesia means abnormal movement.

-The drugs that most commonly cause this disorder are older antipsychotic drugs, including:
+Drugs that most commonly cause this disorder are older antipsychotics, including:

 - Facial grimacing